 When we do this, we will always ensure that appropriate agreements are in place to protect your information and keep it safe and secure.
 This is also what the Law requires us to do.

-If you would like to see the information the PCN holds about you please contact the Manager.
+If you would like to see the information the PCN holds about you please contact the Business Manager.
 See also your rights as a patient listed below.

 Multi-disciplinary Meetings